Key Information

 Karla Lee, MA VetMB PhD CertSAS DipECVS PGCAP FHEA MRCVS

-Associate Professor in Small Animal Surgery
+Professor of Small Animal Soft Tissue Surgery

-Lecturer in Small Animal Surgery
+Senior Lecturer in Small Animal Surgery

 The Royal Veterinary College